640 South State StreetDover, Delaware 19901

 Massaging the prostate

 The presence of stool may contaminate cultures taken in the rectum.
-Also, antibiotics could affect your results.
+Also antibiotics could affect your results.

 You don't need to prepare for this test.
 But women shouldn't bathe or douche within 24 hours of testing.
 Men shouldn't urinate within an hour of testing.
-In addition, be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+In addition, be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.